Featured image

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target

 The University of Manchester cyber attack in 2023 stemmed from a mix of technical vulnerabilities and organisational oversights.
 While only a small proportion of data relating to certain students and alumni was confirmed copied, the event revealed how fragile research networks can be when legacy systems and weak access controls collide.
-At CyPro, we’ve seen similar incidents where attackers exploit outdated protocols and inconsistent governance, moving quietly across academic IT environments before anyone notices.
+We’ve seen similar incidents where attackers exploit outdated protocols and inconsistent governance, moving quietly across academic IT environments before anyone notices.

 Compromised Access and Entry Points

-Investigations suggest the attack began with compromised credentials, possibly harvested through phishing or brute-force attempts on remote-access tools.
-A lack of multi-factor authentication (MFA) would have made these accounts easier to exploit.
-Once inside, attackers could pivot through shared research drives and admin portals, leveraging open network permissions common in university environments.
+Once inside, attackers could pivot through shared research drives and admin portals, leveraging open network permissions common in university environments (MITRE TA0008 – Lateral Movement).
 This chain of access allowed lateral movement – hopping between systems until they reached high-value research storage.

 Systemic Weaknesses in Academic Environments

-Universities often prioritise openness and collaboration, but that culture can weaken security.
-Legacy servers, outdated VPN configurations and fragmented data governance all make containment difficult.
 The University of Manchester cyber attack highlighted how missing endpoint monitoring and inconsistent patching across departments can create blind spots for defenders.
 In many cases, separate faculties run their own systems, leading to uneven control maturity and delayed detection of anomalies.

 Attacker Behaviour and Data Theft Process

-The group behind the breach claimed they valued money “above the privacy and security of students and employees”, threatening to sell or expose research and personal data.
 This aligns with double-extortion tactics – stealing data first, then using exposure threats to pressure victims.
 Instead of encrypting files, the attackers focused on exfiltration: copying valuable datasets and personal records before announcing their presence via email.
 Such behaviour suggests a financially motivated, well-organised group familiar with exploiting large academic networks.

 Case Study Icon Case Study – Securing Legacy Access in a UK Research Institution